 ✔ Lower Pump Speed (if possible).

-C. System Design Adjustments
+C. System Design Adjustments-:

 ✔ Avoid Air Leaks (check suction line connections).